In a previous blog post, we went over the basics of content optimization – what…

 Memes have taken social platforms by storm in recent years, and the sensation is still growing.
 During many scrolling stints, you can’t go more than a few seconds before seeing the image of a woman who appears to be very angry with a rather smug cat, or something to the effect of “me in 2020:” followed by a humorous (perhaps even painfully humorous) image.
 It’s no doubt that memes can capture our attention quickly and are devilishly sharable and as a result, they have become extremely useful tools when used as a marketing strategy in social media campaigns.
 Memes are generally popular because they inspire laughter and tell a story, one that is often very relevant to many viewers.
 Utilizing this sensation in your marketing efforts can help your social media campaigns get more impressions and clicks while building brand awareness but also have many other benefits that make them an attractive choice for many types of businesses.

-Why Memes Should Be Part of Your Campaigns
+Why Memes Should Be Part of Your Marketing Campaigns

 - They’re inexpensive.
 You don’t have to pay a graphic designer to craft the perfect meme.
 In fact, you may not need to use a designer at all.
 Memes are often crudely put together with captions slapped on top of other captions, mismatched typefaces, and even blurred or low-resolution images.
 You don’t have to make your own, either – you can choose an existing, popular meme and place a custom caption on it to make it your own.